Nomination deadline: March 30, 2019

 The winners of the award will share the cash award, and each winning author will be presented with a plaque.
 An announcement of each year’s prize recipient(s) will be included in the PODC and DISC proceedings of that year, describing the paper’s lasting contributions.

 Nominations and Eligibility

 Nominations may be made by any member of the scientific community.
 Each nomination must identify the paper being nominated and include a support letter justifying the nomination, as well as a one-paragraph summary.
 Papers appearing in any conference proceedings or journals are eligible, as long as they have had a significant impact on research areas of interest within the theory of distributed computing community, and as long as the year of the original publication is at least ten years prior to the year in which the award is given.

 Papers authored or co-authored by members of the Award Committee will not be eligible for consideration.
-Members of the Award Committee can nominate papers as well.
+Members of the Award Committee can nominate papers.
 However, they must carefully consider nominations from within the community.
-Members of the Award Committee will be especially sensitive to conflict-of-interests issues if papers by former students or close colleagues are nominated (members of the Award Committee cannot nominate such papers themselves).
+Members of the Award Committee will be especially sensitive to conflict-of-interests issues if papers by former students or close colleagues are nominated.
+(Members of the Award Committee cannot nominate such papers themselves.)

-Your nomination must be sent to the chair of the Award Committee of this year, Ulrich Schmid (firstname.lastname@example.org).
-The nominations deadline is March 15, 2018.
+Your nomination must be sent to the chair of the 2019 Award Committee, Faith Ellen (firstname.lastname@example.org).
+The nomination deadline is March 30, 2019.